DTC Marketing: The Complete Strategy Guide for Direct-to-Consumer Brands

 User-generated content (UGC) and influencer partnerships are essential for DTC brands because they provide social proof at scale.
 Real people using your product is more persuasive than any brand-produced content.

 UGC also serves as ad creative.
 Many of the highest-performing Facebook and Instagram ads are UGC-style videos — authentic, relatable, and trust-building.
 The production cost is a fraction of professional shoots, and the performance is often better.
+See how to find UGC creators and how to structure an influencer marketing campaign for the operational side.

 5. Referral Programs